elmergonzalezb/Funmanga-v.2/README.md

 > Generates the skelital database files and tables for sqlite3 as of (2018 May)

 **allmanga.py:**
-> Gets all manga links form the manga-list url and saves the manga-slugs
+> Gets all manga links form the manga-list url and saves the manga-slugs and status(0 or 1)